 Developing clear guidelines and standards for tree planting to preserve Saudi Arabia’s natural vegetation.

-A comprehensive framework is steering implementation to ensure that the 10 billion trees target is reached through a multi-faceted, sustainable approach.
-Tree planting initiatives will be implemented over several years, with 450 million trees and shrubs expected to be planted by 2030.
-This will not only improve the environment, but also create new employment and entrepreneurship opportunities for citizens and residents in Saudi Arabia.
+A comprehensive framework is steering implementation to ensure that the 10 billion trees target is reached sustainably.
+Tree planting initiatives will be implemented over several years, with more than 600 million trees and shrubs expected to be planted by 2030.
+This will not only protect the environment, but also create new employment and entrepreneurship opportunities for citizens and residents in Saudi Arabia.